 #Adoption; #Narcissism; #Toxic Families; #Gaslighting; #Trauma

-JS LEE is the author of the novels, “Keurium” (2018 Pent-Up Press) and “An Ode to the Humans Who’ve Loved and Left Me”; author and illustrator of the children’s books, “For All the Lives I’ve Loved and Lived” and “For All the Friends I’ve Found”; and literary non-fiction, “It Wasn’t Love”.
-She has a chapter in the anthology, “The Unknown Culture Club: Korean Adoptees, Then and Now”.
+LEE is the author of the novels “Keurium” and “An Ode to the Humans Who’ve Loved and Left Me”, author and illustrator of the latter’s corresponding children’s books, “For All the Lives I’ve Loved and Lived” and “For All the Friends I’ve Found”, and literary non-fiction, “It Wasn’t Love”.
+She currently lives in the Bay Area of California.